 - An overwhelming feeling of isolation regardless of where they are and who’s around

 Ongoing loneliness can afflict even the most seemingly outgoing person.
 Being the “life of the party” doesn’t necessarily exclude someone from being chronically lonely.
 This type of chronic, or long-term loneliness, can eventually impact all areas of their life.
 Talk to your child this summer and help them make the most of their summertime experience.

 Beat the heat and find happiness

 - Summer is the time to seek passions.
 All of us enjoy where we are much more when we have a sense of purpose and meaning in our days.
-Help your child to look into cool stuff like new hiking trails, parks and other green spaces, the beach if there is one, an art museum, or seek out local concerts and performances, or even a day trip.
+Help your child to look into cool stuff like new hiking trails, parks, and other green spaces, the beach if there is one, an art museum, or seek out local concerts and performances, or even a day trip.
 Help them build things to look forward to in their schedule.
-This will make them feel more productive and bring them a satisfied feeling.
+This will make them feel more productive and bring them a satisfying feeling.